goreleaser/goreleaser/www/docs/customization/docker.md

 This configuration will build and push a Docker image named `user/repo:tagname`.

 !!! warning
-    Note that we are not building any go files in the docker build phase, we are merely copying the binary to a `scratch` image and setting up the `entrypoint`.
+    Note that we are not building any go files in the Docker build phase, we are merely copying the binary to a `scratch` image and setting up the `entrypoint`.